BawlSec/website/_posts/2020-01-10-our-first-bawlsec-comic-sql-injection.md

 layout: post
 author: Koffiebaard
 title: Our first BawlSec comic!
 SQL injection
+description: We are launching a comic series about generic software vulnerabilities and hacking techniques.
 page_class: post
 ---
 We are launching a comic series about generic software vulnerabilities and hacking techniques.
 We'll start by focusing on the basics and moving up from there.